robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Canberra Raiders          (away) to beat 	Canterbury Bulldogs       (home) with a probability of 	53.90%

 Robs Elo predicts 	Gold Coast Titans         (home) to beat 	Brisbane Broncos          (away) with a probability of 	53.03%

+### Round 18 (generated 12/07/2018)

+Robs Elo predicts 	Penrith Panthers          (home) to beat 	Cronulla Sharks           (away) with a probability of 	61.83%

+Robs Elo predicts 	Newcastle Knights         (home) to beat 	Parramatta Eels           (away) with a probability of 	62.33%

+Robs Elo predicts 	South Sydney Rabbitohs    (away) to beat 	Canterbury Bulldogs       (home) with a probability of 	77.56%

+Robs Elo predicts 	Melbourne Storm           (away) to beat 	Manly Sea Eagles          (home) with a probability of 	72.94%

+Robs Elo predicts 	Canberra Raiders          (home) to beat 	North Queensland Cowboys  (away) with a probability of 	80.14%

+Robs Elo predicts 	Brisbane Broncos          (home) to beat 	New Zealand Warriors      (away) with a probability of 	77.86%

+Robs Elo predicts 	St George Dragons         (home) to beat 	Wests Tigers              (away) with a probability of 	87.66%

+Robs Elo predicts 	Sydney Roosters           (away) to beat 	Gold Coast Titans         (home) with a probability of 	64.13%